areleu/vencopy/docs/software/flexEstimator.rst

 profile in hourly values of kW.
 Function: `aggregateProfilesMean()` in the library `libProfileCalculation.py`.

-This profile may later be scaled by the number of vehicles in an EV fleet to calculate the average maximum hourly recharge capacity of the EV fleet.
+This profile may later be scaled by the number of vehicles in an EV fleet and the average rated connection capacity per vehicle to calculate the average maximum hourly recharge capacity of the EV fleet.

 Profile for uncontrolled charging `chargeProfileUncontrolled`